What You Need to Know Before You Divorce

 Marital fault in North Carolina is enumerated in the statute as follows: 1.
 Illicit sexual behavior (meaning “acts of sexual or deviate sexual intercourse, deviate sexual acts, or sexual acts defined in G.S.
 14-27.1(4), voluntarily engage in by a spouse with someone other than the other spouse”).

 5. Take concrete steps to safeguard your assets before you and your spouse begin discussing divorce.

 One of these steps is to take possession of certain assets during separation, especially those assets you wish to be using, such as furniture and vehicles, and those assets that might be liquidated by your spouse, including precious gems and stones, other collectibles, cash, and bearer bonds.

 Another self-protective step is to file what is known as a Lis Pendens in the Deeds Office of any county where you and/or your spouse own real property.
+This can be used in any US state and is not just limited to North Carolina.
 The lis pendens puts third parties on notice of your claim to have an interest in the real estate against which the lis pendens is docketed.
 The lis pendens is basically a notice of pending litigation that may affect real property.
 A properly recorded and served lis pendens clouds the title to the property, preventing an effective sale of the property behind your back.
 The rules regarding a lis pendens contain very specific requirements, all of which are spelled out in section 1-116 and the following sections of the North Carolina General Statutes.

 - protecting your own credit rating by freezing or closing joint cards and by blocking your spouse’s access to other joint credit such as a home equity loan;